 Pay attention to the people that your customers are listening to.
 Aside from their friends and relatives, are there bloggers, social media personalities who influence their buying decisions?
 Find these individuals and use their platform to spread the word about your brand.

 Looking to use influencer marketing to boost word of mouth?
 Start by finding relevant influencers in your niche.
 You can do this on your own by asking customers about the people they follow online.
-Alternatively, you could use services such as Speakr or Women’s Influencer Network to connect with influencers.
+Alternatively, you could use services such as Octoly and Influenster to find the right people to collaborate with.

 Janice Mckay, of Spring Lynn Motorcycles advises retailers to run a contest to generate word of mouth.
 According to her, doing so not only generates engagement, but it allows you to measure the results quite easily.
 Have a look at what she has to say below: